Skye’s Hidden Heritage

 Next, view an exciting fly-through animation of how a medieval harbour complex might have looked as birlinns or Norse-inspired galleys were over-wintered for repair and rebuilding.

-Video extract, courtesy of Aros Visitor Centre, Portree, Skye.
+Video extract, courtesy of former Aros Visitor Centre, Portree, Skye.

 Then watch as the BBC series Scotland from the Sky interviews Dr Colin Martin, the eminent marine archaeologist on site, and he explains why this land has been designated a Historic Monument and what secrets it may still have to reveal.